IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/logistics-objects.md

 - The `revision` and `latestRevision` properties must be set to 1 by default.
 - The `lastModified` property must be set to the current timestamp at the time of creation.
-- The `type` of the Logistics Object must be assigned according to the `@type` value provided in the payload.
+- The Logistics Object type must be set based on the `@type` value included in the payload.
+The `type` header should reflect the most specific class derived from the `@type` information provided.
 - The `Content-Type` must be set to the `content-type` provided in the header.

 The JSON-LD payload in the `POST` request body must not include the `@graph` property, as its presence can complicate the identification of the root object.